griffingilreath/Punch-Card-Project/archives/version-0.5.3/Punch Card Project/versions/0.5.2/README.md

 ### Versioning Strategy

-The project follows a comprehensive versioning approach:

 - Each version is tagged in Git with the format `v{major}.{minor}.{patch}`
 - Complete snapshots of each version are preserved in the `versions/` directory
-- The project follows a modified GitFlow branching strategy
-- Version branches (e.g., `v0.5.3`) provide historical reference points
-- The `git_version_manager.py` script in the scripts directory manages Git branches and version creation
+- The version_manager.py script in the scripts directory handles creating new version snapshots

-For details on the branching strategy and version management workflow, see [VERSION_CONTROL.md](docs/VERSION_CONTROL.md).

-Previous versions can be accessed by:
+- Previous versions can be accessed by:
   1. Git tags: `git checkout v0.1.0`
-  2. Version branches: `git checkout v0.5.0`
-  3. Version archives: Explore the `versions/0.1.0/` directory
+  2. Version archives: Explore the `versions/0.1.0/` directory

-**What is the Punch Card Project?**
+## What is the Punch Card Display System?

+A modern project that pays homage to the punch card era of computing through a simulated display system.
+It combines vintage computing aesthetics with modern technologies like AI-generated content.

+# 💾 Punch Card Project 💾

-This project implements a punch card system with LED integration for both simulated and physical hardware.
+This project implements a punch card display system with LED integration for both simulated and physical hardware.

-**Components**
+## Components

 The project is structured around the following key components: